soltrain/soltrain.github.io/source/_posts/2014-03-21-six-osx-apps-i-and-maybe-you-need.markdown

 ###Arq
 *$40 USD*
 Sometimes bad stuff happens to good people.
 Theft, house fire, zombie apocalypse, etc.. etc. You should be prepared.
 Arq helps you prepare by backing your stuff up to Amazon AWS.
-You can even use it with Amazon's nifty new Glacier service, which will costs but a penny per gig.
+You can even use it with Amazon's nifty new Glacier service, which costs but a penny per gig.
 A PENNY PER GIG.
 WHAT IS THE WORLD COMING TO.

 ###Flux
 *Free*